grafana/grafana-app-sdk/docs/custom-kinds/writing-kinds.md

 ### Examples

 Example complex schemas used for codegen testing can be found in the [cuekind codegen testing directory](../../codegen/cuekind/testing/).

+## Non-API Resource Kinds

+If you wish to use the kind codegen tooling for non-API Server resources, you can do so, with fewer restrictions on your schema. **Non-API Resource Kinds cannot be used with an API Server or with an operator**, but can sometimes be useful as contract guarantees between front-end and back-end, as the go and TypeScript are generated from the same source.
+For nearly all purposes where you would write a kind, you would want to use an API Resource Kind as described in previous sections.
+However, to create a non-API Resource Kind, you simply need to omit the `apiResource` field in your kind.
+By doing so, the `schema` for each of your versions no longer has the restriciton of needing a `spec` and other subresources.
+The generated go code will not include anything aside from the kind (no `resource.Object` implementation, `resource.Kind`, or `Codec`).

 ## Recommended Reading